Provable Phase Retrieval with Mirror Descent: Introduction

-For both CDP and Gaussian measurements, we show that one can afford a smaller sampling complexity bound but at the price of using an appropriate spectral initialization procedure to find an initial guess near the solution before applying our scheme.
-Starting from this initial guess, mirror descent then converges linearly to the true vector up to a global sign change.
+\tcb{For both CDP and Gaussian measurements, we show that one can afford a smaller sampling complexity bound but at the price of using an appropriate spectral initialization procedure to find an initial guess near a solution before applying our scheme.
+Starting from this initial guess, mirror descent then converges linearly to the true vector up to a global sign change with a dimension-independent convergence rate.
+This is in contrast with the Wirtinger flow \cite{Candes_WF_2015} which also requires spectral initialization and whose local convergence rate degrades with the dimension, though the latter aspect has been improved in the truncated Wirtinger flow \cite{chen_solving_2017}.
+The Polyak subgradient method \cite{davis_nonsmooth_2020} initialized with a spectral method provably converges linearly with isotropic sub-gaussian measurements under a sample complexity bound similar to ours.
+However, no analysis is known for the CDP measurement model.
+Observe also that the Polyak subgradient algorithm requires the knowledge of the minimal value of the phase retrieval objective.
+This is obviously $0$ for the noiseless case but is unknown in the noisy one.
+In terms of computational complexity, mirror descent involves solving the mirror step (see Proposition~\ref{prop:mirrorstep}) which amounts to computing the unique real positive root of a third order polynomial and then multiplying it by the entry vector.
+This costs $O(n)$ operations.
+Overall, the computational complexity of mirror descent is similar to that of other first-order methods such as the Wirtinger flow or the Polyak subgradient algorithm.}

 Though we focus on Gaussian measurements when establishing the global recovery properties of our mirror descent algorithm, our theory extends to the situation where the $a_r$'s are \iid sub-Gaussian random vectors.
 The case where $a_r$'s are a drawn form the CDP model is, however, far more challenging.
 One of the main difficulties is that several of our arguments rely on uniform bounds, for instance on the Hessian, that need to hold simultaneously for all vectors $x \in \bbR^n$ with high probability.
 But the CDP model bears much less randomness to exploit for establishing such bounds with reasonable sampling complexity bounds.
-Whether this is possible or not is an open problem that we leave to future research. }
+Whether this is possible or not is an open problem that we leave to future research.